 DP16180 Labor Market Power in Developing Countries: Evidence from Colombian Plants

 How much can employers in low and middle-income countries suppress wages below marginal productivity?
-Using plant and customs data from Colombia, we exploit pre-determined variation across plants in sales export destination combined with variation in exchange rates to generate plant-specific shocks to marginal revenue productivity and labor demand.
+Using plant and customs data from Colombia, we exploit pre-determined variation across plants in sales export destinations combined with variation in exchange rates to generate plant-specific shocks to marginal revenue productivity and labor demand.
 We estimate a firm-level labor supply elasticity of around 2.5, implying that workers produce about 40% more than their wage level.
-Our results indicate that Colombian and US manufacturers have a comparable degree of labor market power.
+This result is driven by plants that account for a large share of local employment, consistent with an oligopsonistic labor market model.